How Much Do You Charge For A Consultation?

 Can You Guarantee Me A Result?

 NO!
 Nor would I ever even consider making such a guarantee!
-There is no set equation to determine the result of a case and I am not a fortune teller.
+There is no set equation to determine the result of a case and we are not fortune tellers.
 Every case is different and it is impossible to predict how a case will resolve.

 Will I Need To Be In Court?